How to Make a Homemade Mop Solution That Works

 While totally optional, adding a few drops of essential oil can make your cleaning routine feel a little more luxurious.
 Beyond just smelling great, many oils have their own cleaning properties.
 For example, lemon essential oil is known for its ability to cut through grease, while tea tree oil has natural antibacterial qualities.
 A bit of lavender can leave a calming scent behind long after you’re done mopping.
 Just five to ten drops in your mop bucket is enough to infuse the whole room with a fresh, clean fragrance.
 It’s a simple way to customize your cleaner and make mopping a more pleasant experience.

-Match Your Mop Solution to Your Floor Type
+Does Your Mop Solution Match Your Floor Type?

 Not all floors are created equal, and your cleaning solution shouldn't be a one-size-fits-all formula.
 Using the wrong ingredients can lead to dull finishes, sticky residue, or even permanent damage.
 The secret to a great clean is tailoring your mop solution to your specific flooring material.
 Whether you have delicate hardwood or durable tile, the right mixture will protect your investment and leave your floors looking their best.
 Let's walk through the best homemade solutions for the most common floor types in your home.